Spier Falls Dam: Power generation

 When built the dam generated 37 MW, of three-phase 40 Hz power, and provided electricity to Saratoga, Schenectady, Glens Falls, Troy, and Albany.
 As of 2013 the Spier Falls Dam is owned by Brookfield Power and generates 56 MW.

 Statistics

 The reservoir is 5 mi long, .5 mi wide and has a maximum depth of 135 ft.

 While the reservoir was filling the flow of the Hudson River was halted for twenty-four hours.
 The river ran dry past Fort Edward and pedestrians were able to walk across.

 The dam was named for William E. Spier, the head of the Glens Falls Paper Company.

+Fire

+On Sept 14 2024, the mechanical building housing the turbines and generators suffered a major fire.